Line of rain, storms expected Wednesday morning

 THE FORECAST:

 Today and Tonight: A frontal system will approach the area late Tuesday, helping to increase cloud cover through the day.
 In response to some sun remaining available, high temperatures will top out in the low 80s.

+A cluster of thunderstorms that developed over northeast Texas this morning may survive into the #BatonRouge area later this afternoon.
+We also continue to forecast a line of rain and storms on Wednesday morning. #LaWX #MsWX pic.twitter.com/PhYFyzdxbV— WBRZ Weather (@WBRZweather) April 28, 2020

-With muggy lows in the upper 60s, scattered showers and thunderstorms associated with the cold front will move in late, closer to dawn Wednesday.
-The leading edge of the activity could come with some gusty wind or hail.
+With muggy lows in the upper 60s, a line of rain and thunderstorms will move in late, closer to dawn Wednesday.
+The leading edge of the activity could come with some damaging wind gusts or hail.
+Since the best chance for strong storms will be while many are asleep, turn on a NOAA Weather Radio or activate warnings on the WBRZ Weather App so you can be aware.

-Up Next: The Storm Prediction Center carries a 1/5 “marginal” risk for severe weather as a line of rain and thunderstorms moves through the area Wednesday morning.
-One or two strong storms could produce gusty wind or hail.
+Up Next: The Storm Prediction Center carries a 2/5 “slight” risk for severe weather as a line of rain and thunderstorms moves through the area Wednesday morning.
+One or two strong storms could produce damaging wind gusts or hail.
 Conditions will improve by the afternoon, as sunny skies and drier air return for the remainder of the week.
 More aggressive warming is expected over the weekend and highs could break into the 90s for the first time this season by Saturday or Sunday.

 The Mississippi River: At Baton Rouge, major flood stage continues with a level of 42.5’ as of Tuesday morning.
 The river is expected to fall very slowly through the next two weeks.
 The high water is primarily an issue for river traffic and river islands, although some inundation will continue for a few spots north and south of Baton Rouge that are not protected by levees.
 Unprotected low-lying areas will be flooded and agricultural operations will be impacted on the west side of the river.
 The grounds of the older part of Louisiana State University's campus become soggy.
 This includes the area around the Veterinary Medicine building, the Veterinary Medicine Annex, the stadium and ball fields.
 The city of Baton Rouge and the main LSU campus are protected by levees at this level.
 The level is also high in New Orleans and the U.S. Army Corps of Engineers has opened the Bonnet Carre Spillway.